 The Harvard Business Review reveals that as many as 73% of users take multiple channels, from Google search to Facebook ads to e-commerce stores, while shopping.
 So, marketers need to level-up their customer engagement game by integrating multi-channel or omnichannel retail CRMs such as Ingage and CleverTap with a 3D configurator tool like Apviz to skyrocket their e-commerce sales.

 Research shows that 88% of U.S. consumers do online research before buying a product in a physical store.
 While this e-commerce trend has existed in the past, it's set to gain momentum even in 2021.

 16. Remote services

 If the pandemic has taught the world anything, it's the revelation of how many activities people could do from home.
-Since the coronavirus epidemic has changed the buying behavior of shoppers, some of those habits are here to stay.
+Since the coronavirus pandemic has changed the buying behavior of shoppers, some of those habits are here to stay.

 This gives rise to the e-commerce trend of remote services.
 For instance, a cosmetic retailer could conduct webinars on how users could do their eyes or offer other engaging fashion tips.